 The members of the battalion pitched the tents in an open field halfway between the Clark Field

-each tent.
-There were two supply tents and meals were provided by food trucks stationed at the end of the
+tent.
+There were two supply tents and meals were provided by food trucks stationed at the end of the rows of

 For the next seventeen days the tankers worked to remove cosmoline from their weapons which had put on the

-Japanese paratroopers.
-From this time on, two tank crew members remained with each tank at all times and
+paratroopers.
+From this time on, two tank crew members remained with each tank at all times and received their

 About 12:45, on December 8th, as the tankers were eating lunch, planes approached the airfield from the

 near the main road between the fort and airfield, the soldiers watched as the dead, dying, and wounded were hauled

 to the hospital on bomb racks and trucks.
 Anything that could carry the wounded was in use.
 When the hospital

 their tents.
-They had no idea that they had slept their last night in a bed for the next three
+They had no idea that they had slept their last night in a bed for the next three and one half

 On December 23 and 24, the company was in the area of Urdaneta, where the tankers lost the company commander,

 this, they ran into Japanese resistance early in the evening but successfully crossed at the river in the Bayambang

 From there, the company was sent to join the other companies of the 192nd just south of the Agno River.

 with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
-The tanks were asked to
+The tanks were asked to hold the

 The tanks were at Santo Tomas near Cabanatuan on December 28 and 29 serving as a rear guard against the

 the tanks, the tankers opened up on them.
-When they stopped firing, they had completely wiped
+When they stopped firing, they had completely wiped out the bicycle